aws/crypto-tools/repo-management/tenets.md

 Ambiguity in life is unavoidable, but ambiguity MUST be the exception.

-For example, it is reasonable to have a rule that states clearly when a human must be engaged but it is not reasonable to have a rule that states that a human must always be engaged in order to determine whether a human must be engaged.
+For example, it is reasonable to have a rule that states clearly when a human MUST be engaged but it is not reasonable to have a rule that states that a human MUST always be engaged.

 #### Enforced Rules